Family Educational Rights and Privacy Act (FERPA)

 - Participation in recognized campus activities or sports

 - Height and weight of members of athletic teams

 You have the right to have Directory Information withheld completely.
 This means we will not release any information from your education records, including the items listed above, without your prior written consent.
 If you withhold directory information, your name will not appear in the student directory.
-To request Directory Information be withheld, complete a Request to Drop Out of Directory Information form and file it with Academic Services.
+To request Directory Information be withheld, complete a Request to Opt Out of Directory Information form and file it with Academic Services.
 The form is in effect through the end of an academic year; it must be re-filed annually.